faizzed/traffic/readme.md

 Traffic
 -
 Traffic is a minimal light weight laravel monitoring package that collect intensive insights.
-The package use filesystem and cleanup historical data.
+The package uses filesystem and cleanup historical data after itself.
 Therefore making it a resources effective solution for such a trivial job that's its supposed to do.
 [Unlike database driven packages.]

 #### Features: